 Kuon Sumeragi from the Examu fighting game Daemon Bride, resembles Setsuna F Seiei, complete with the same voice actor and the last name (Setsuna's boss is Sumeragi Lee Noriega).

-This actually made the anime adaptations of Super Robot Wars Original Generation problematic, despite the fact that it's owned by the company that made Gundam.
-Divine Wars ended up cutting out the Huckebeins entirely, while The Inspector introduced the Exbein, which is simply the Huckebein with the head changed to look less Gundam-y.
-This then resulted in Canon Immigration, as the Exbein is slated to appear in Original Generations the Second.
+This actually made the Animated Adaptations of Super Robot Wars Original Generation problematic, despite the fact it's owned by the company that made Gundam.
+Divine Wars ended up cutting out the Huckebeins entirely, while The Inspector introduced the EXbein, which is simply the Huckebein with the head changed to look less like a Gundam.
+This resulted in Canon Immigration, as the EXbein winds up appearing in the games.

 Double Switch.
 More than once, there is a mention of the Egyptian goddess Isix.
 Must be Isis they are talking about.
 Isn't Isis in the Public Domain?

 In the arcade version of Strider, Solo is an ersatz of Boba Fett.
 The Grandmaster, although resembling Emperor Palpatine, was actually based on Sauron from The Lord of the Rings according to the developers.

 Sgt.
 Johnson from Halo : Sgt.
 Morris from Quake IV.
 They may be both inspired by Sgt.
 Apone from Aliens.

 In Cry of Fear: Sawrunner (not to be mistaken with the boss Sawer) a maniac that brandishes a chainsaw, howls loudly when attacking, and wears an uncanny mask.
 He is just like Leatherface from The Texas Chainsaw Massacre, and it does not make him any less terrifying.